polkagrisar/YsFelghana-AP/README.md

 * Look in the Locations.py for an exact list

-- Progressive Equipment
+- Items and Equipment
-Swords, Shields, Armor, Bracelets (Optional)
+1. Swords, Shields, Armor, Bracelets
+2. All accessories and items.

+- Special Options
-- Keyring option
+1. Keyring option (Customizable)
-- Statue and boss requirements
+2. Statue and boss requirements
-- Auto-equip options
+3. Auto-equip options
-- Client with memory integration
+4. Client with memory integration
 * Everything is done using pymem, there is no .dll or similar hooks.

 * The game does not actually show any messages and does not change any sprites or anything, all information of what you send or get is in the Client only.